simonkrol/QHacks2019-App/README.md

 ```
 pip install -r requirements.txt
 ```
 Since the model is too large to host on GitHub, it is not included in the repository.
+If you'd like, you can download the model I trained, from my [Google Drive](https://drive.google.com/open?id=1z7WXMsFGwOoIOmkicSlqo5g5qnyq06ft) (I've also included a few test files)

 ## Usage
 Start the server: